Codecademy/docs/.github/CODE_OF_CONDUCT.md

 Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

-### 1. Correction
+### 1. Warning

-**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.
+**Community Impact**: Plagiarism or use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

-**Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-A public apology may be requested.
+**Consequence**: A written warning from maintainers, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate, as well as consequences for continued behavior.

-### 2. Warning

-**Community Impact**: A violation through a single incident or series of actions.

-**Consequence**: A warning with consequences for continued behavior.
 No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
 This includes avoiding interactions in community spaces as well as external channels